andrralv/Old-Websites/README.md

 	Midsized project for Canadian Company, all front-end done on my end, back-end is separate.

-	Showcases a landing page, login, register, account settings and a single page application in Angular2.
+	Showcases a landing page, login, register, account settings and a single page application dashboard done in Angular2.

 	Tools of the trade: